tinymovr/Tinymovr/docs/studio/installation.rst

 Tinymovr Studio Installation
 ****************************

 Tinymovr Studio is a cross-platform GUI application, CLI application, and Python library that offers easy access to all of Tinymovr's functionality.

+Studio requires Python 3.10 or newer.

 Preparation
 ###########